CD Calculator – Certificate of Deposit

 - What is the formula for calculating CD interest, and how to calculate the CD return rate?

 We will also explain how to calculate the total interest earned in any certificate of deposit with a step-by-step guide, no matter the interest rate, term, or compounding frequency.
 In addition, we will also show you how to use our application as a CD rate calculator.

 According to the standard definition, a certificate of deposit is a kind of investment vehicle categorized by a fixed maturity date and a fixed interest rate.

 The CD can be issued in any denomination; however, there are usually some minimum investment requirements.
 Certificates of deposits can be issued electronically by commercial banks, thrift institutions, and credit unions.

-One of the key characteristic features of CD is that it restricts access to the invested funds until the specified date in the future (the maturity date).
+One of the key characteristic features of a CD is that it restricts access to the invested funds until the specified date in the future (the maturity date).

 How does a certificate of deposit work?

 As a type of time deposit, CDs are locked in for a certain period (usually between one month and ten years).
 It means that you are not allowed to withdraw funds on demand.
 As a rule, you can do it only when the maturity date comes.